gianj988/vue-events-backbone-public/README.md

 #### NEW EVENTS NAME SEMANTIC

-I decided to give to developers the possibility to define an "Event Hierarchy" directily with the event name.
+I decided to give to developers the possibility to define an "Event Hierarchy" directly with the event name.

 More specifically, if I register an **x:y:z** event with the directive (see point 2) I'm defining a "tree-branch" with "x" being the root, "y" being a node and "z" being the leaf.